Posterior contraction in sparse Bayesian factor models for massive covariance matrices: Proof of the main results

-The proof is very similar to the proof of the previous theorem, hence we only sketch a brief outline.
-Since the point mass mixture priors allow exact zeros in the loadings, we can condition on $\mbox{supp}(\Lambda_n) = S$ here.
-By properties of point mass mixture priors shown in \cite{castilloneedles}, analogues of Lemmata \ref{lem:support1}, \ref{lem:supportsigma} and \ref{lem:cov_priorconc} can be obtained to conclude the theorem.
+The proof for the point mass priors \eqref{eq:prior_loadings1} follows similarly.
+Since the point mass mixture priors allow exact zeros in the loadings, we can condition on $\operatorname{supp}(\Lambda_n) = S$.
+By properties of point mass mixture priors shown in \cite {castilloneedles}, analogues of Lemmata~\ref{lem:cov_priorconc} and \ref {lem:support1} can be obtained to complete the theorem.